isabella232/win32-pr.es-es/desktop-src/CIMWin32Prov/cim-controller.md

 <span id="System_failure__Try_changing_the_driver_for_this_device._If_that_does_not_work__see_your_hardware_documentation._Windows_is_removing_this_device."></span><span id="system_failure__try_changing_the_driver_for_this_device._if_that_does_not_work__see_your_hardware_documentation._windows_is_removing_this_device."></span><span id="SYSTEM_FAILURE__TRY_CHANGING_THE_DRIVER_FOR_THIS_DEVICE._IF_THAT_DOES_NOT_WORK__SEE_YOUR_HARDWARE_DOCUMENTATION._WINDOWS_IS_REMOVING_THIS_DEVICE."></span>

-**Error del sistema: intente cambiar el controlador para este dispositivo.
-Si eso no funciona, consulte la documentación del hardware.
+**Error del sistema: intente cambiar el controlador de este dispositivo.
+Si eso no funciona, consulte la documentación de hardware.
 Windows está quitando este dispositivo.** (21)

 </dt> <dd></dd> <dt>